 2018 and beyond

-Shandaken Projects remains a proud partner of Storm King, and the Shandaken: Storm King artist residency program now enjoys generous lead support from The Pollock-Krasner Foundation and The Andy Warhol Foundation for the Visual Arts.
+Shandaken Projects remains a proud partner of Storm King Art Center in the production of Shandaken: Storm King, and of The Trust for Governors Island in the production of Shandaken: Governors Island.
 Paint School continues, and Shandaken offers public programs in New York City and select cities nationally.